ankitjhagithub21/shopping-cart/README.md

 # Shopping Cart App

-This is a simple shopping cart application built with React, Vite, Tailwind CSS, Redux Toolkit, React Hot Toast, and localStorage.
+This is a simple shopping cart application built with React, Vite, Tailwind CSS, Redux Toolkit, React Hot Toast, react-content-loader and localStorage.
 It allows users to browse a list of products, filter products according category, add them to their cart, adjust quantities, and view a summary of their cart.

 ## Features